imagej/pyimagej/doc/Initialization.md

 #### From a local installation

-If you have a local installation of [ImageJ2](https://imagej.net/ImageJ2) such as [Fiji](https://fiji.sc/), you can wrap an ImageJ gateway around it:
+If you have a local installation of ImageJ2, such as [Fiji](https://fiji.sc/), you can wrap an ImageJ2 gateway around it:

 ```python
 import imagej